History of slavery in New York (state)

 After the American Revolution, the New York Manumission Society was founded in 1785 to work for the abolition of slavery and to aid free Black people.
 The state passed a 1799 law for gradual abolition, a law which freed no living slave.
 After that date, children born to enslaved mothers were required to work for the mother's enslaver as indentured servants until age 28 (men) and 25 (women).
-The last enslaved persons were freed of this obligation on July 4, 1827 (28 years after 1799).
-African Americans celebrated with a parade.
+The last enslaved persons were freed of this obligation 28 years later, on July 4, 1827.
+African Americans celebrated with the Emancipation Day parade on July 5, marching in organized groups with music, banners, and church leaders, followed by speeches, prayers, and community celebrations throughout New York City.

 Upstate New York, in contrast with New York City, was an anti-slavery leader.
 The first meeting of the New York State Anti-Slavery Society opened in Utica, although local hostility caused the meeting to be moved to the home of Gerrit Smith, in nearby Peterboro.
+The disruption underscored both the strength of abolitionist organizing in the region and the intense opposition such efforts continued to face.
 The Oneida Institute, near Utica, briefly the center of American abolitionism, accepted both Black and white male enrollees on an equal basis, as did for women the Young Ladies' Domestic Seminary in nearby Clinton.
 New-York Central College, near Cortland, was an abolitionist institution of higher learning founded by Cyrus Pitt Grosvenor, that accepted all students without prejudice: male and female, white, Black, and Native American, the first college in the United States to do so from the day its doors opened.
 It was also the first college to have Black professors teaching white students.
 However, when a Black male faculty member, William G. Allen, married a white student, they had to flee the country for England, never to return.